Generic selectors

 What Do Mandarin Gobies Look Like

-Mandarin gobies have a deep aquamarine body with swirls and spots of greens and oranges that lead into a spectacular large reddish-orange tail fin; they also have a very distinguishable red eye against a lighter green head.
+Mandarin gobies have a deep aquamarine body with swirls and spots of greens and oranges that lead into a spectacular large reddish-orange tail fin.
+They also have a very distinguishable red eye against a lighter green head.

 These gobies have large pectoral fins that they use to navigate and hover over coral reefs and the seafloor.
 They also have impressive dorsal fins that can easily collapse or be raised for a sail-like effect.
 As we’ll discuss, these dorsal fins are also used for telling the difference between males and females.

-Mandarin gobies are only 3 inches long at mature size, but they immediately catch the eye with their unparalleled colors.
+Mandarin gobies are only 3 inches (7.6 cm) long at mature size, but they immediately catch the eye with their unparalleled colors.
 In fact, they’re one of the few species of fish to express true blue pigmentation.

 Male vs Female

-If planning to attempt to breed mandarin gobies in your own reef aquarium, then it is important to be able to distinguish a male from a female.
+If planning to attempt to breed mandarin gobies in your own reef aquarium, it is important to be able to distinguish a male from a female.
 Luckily, these fish are pretty easy to tell apart from each other, making it easy to obtain one of each.

 The main difference between a male and female mandarin goby is the presence of an elongated spine at the front of the first dorsal fin.
 Males will have a noticeable point on top of their heads that cascades into a normal dorsal fin.
 Females will not have this spike and will have a rounded first dorsal fin instead.